DecisionsDev/odm-docker-kubernetes/eks/README.md

 > - Create a database instance
 > - Set the database password

 After the creation of the RDS Postgresql database, an endpoint is created to access this database instance.
-This enpoint is named  RDS_POSTGRESQL_SERVERNAME in the next sections.
+The enpoint is named  RDS_POSTGRESQL_SERVERNAME in the next sections.

 ### 4. Manage a  digital certificate (10 min)